hew/react-scroll-horizontal/README.md

 # React Scroll Horizontal

-[WIP] A React component for scrolling horizontally with the mouse wheel.
+A React component for scrolling horizontally with the mouse wheel.

 ## Demo